-How To Choose The Best Tent Waterproofing Spray
+How To Choose The Best Hydrophobic Spray for Your Tent

-As with anything else, what makes the best tent waterproofing spray is mostly up to a matter of personal preference, and what works for your lifestyle.
+As with anything else, what makes a great waterproofing spray for tent fabrics is mostly up to a matter of personal preference, and what works for your lifestyle.
 Before you begin the process, ask yourself a few fundamental questions.

 - What sort of conditions will I be camping in?